 I became sick to my stomach upon hearing that Sybrina Fulton, mother to murdered Trayvon, had stated this week that she felt that her son’s shooting death was “an accident.”
-I understand that Trayvon is her baby, not mine, and that a grieving mother should not only be given the space to mourn and emote as she sees fit…but that her emotions during this time can lead her to say things that the rest of the world can’t quite understand or co-sign.
+I understand that Trayvon is her baby, not mine, and that a grieving mother should not only be given the space to mourn and emote as she sees fit.
+I understand that her emotions during this time can lead her to say things that many of us can’t understand or connect with.
 I get that.
-I also appreciate that Fulton had the opportunity to recant her statement later on HLN’s Nancy Grace, stating that she believes George Zimmerman had an “intent” in mind when he approached her son and “carried out that intent.”
+I also appreciate that Fulton had the opportunity to clarify her statement later on HLN’s Nancy Grace, stating that she believes George Zimmerman had an “intent” in mind when he approached her son and “carried out that intent.”

-However, it is worth considering how differently this case might have played out if Trayvon and his clan were not such “respectable Negroes;” no one has been able to document any real evidence of Martin being anything other than a typical kid.
-One who wore uber-preppy Hollister clothes, went to space camp and played football.
+However, it is worth considering how differently this developing story might be playing out if Trayvon and his clan were not such “respectable Negroes;” no one has been able to document any real evidence of Martin being anything other than a typical kid.
+One who wore Hollister clothes, went to space camp and played football.
 One who seemed more poised for the next season of Degrassi before you’d ever picture him hanging around the kids from The Wire.

 Forgiveness is a funny thing.
 With so many of us having ties to a religion that demands it, we have a particularly interesting relationship to the concept.
-Personally, I feel that our people are far more likely than others to turn the other cheek in situations that will result in little else but a blow from a new angle.
-We forgive some serious stuff---racism, disrespect, violence, negligence—often even before our assailant has bothered to apologize.
+I can’t help but to feel that our people are far more likely than others to turn the other cheek in situations that will result in little else but a blow from a new angle.
+We forgive some serious stuff—racism, disrespect, violence, negligence—often even before our assailant has bothered to apologize.
 And even when they refuse to.

 I’m not so troubled by our desire to be forgiving but by our inability to do it in away that benefits both parties.
 We are so quick to make play nice with our transgressors that we don’t demand that they understand what they’ve done, we don’t require that they make things whole with us.
 And we are so constantly under pressure to be “good enough” to be respectable, we tend to sacrifice our own right and need to be angry.